Native American Art & Cultural Heritage Objects

 The Collection

-Columbia University’s Art Properties collection of Native American Art & Cultural Heritage Objects, based in Avery Architectural & Fine Arts Library, includes about 500 objects made mostly during the nineteenth and early twentieth centuries by mostly unidentified American Indian and Native Alaskan artists and makers.
-The collection is predominantly from the Southwest (Navajo/Diné and Pueblo nations), but also includes objects made by Plains Indians, Inupiat, Nez Percé, and other American Indian tribes.
-Also in the collection are twenty-six ceramic vessels made by unidentified Ancestral Puebloan and Mimbres peoples of the Southwest, dating from about 1000-1200 CE.
-(Art Properties also holds works of art and cultural heritage objects made by unidentified Indigenous peoples of Canada, Mexico, and Central/South America, but this webpage focuses on US-related Native American tribes.)
+Columbia University’s Art Properties collection of Native American art and cultural heritage objects, based in Avery Architectural & Fine Arts Library, includes about 500 objects mostly made during the nineteenth and early twentieth centuries by American Indian and Native Alaskan artists and makers.
+The collection is predominantly affiliated with American Indian tribes from the Plains and Southwest regions, but there are also items made by Inupiat, Nez Percé, and other American Indian tribes.
+Among the archaeological collections associated with Native Americans are twenty-six ceramic vessels made by unidentified Ancestral Puebloan and Mimbres peoples of the Southwest, dating from about 1000-1200 CE; and thirty-five arrowheads and related implements mostly associated with peoples from Eastern and Midwestern states.
+(Art Properties also holds works of art and cultural heritage objects made by Indigenous peoples of Canada, Mexico, and Central/South America, but this webpage focuses on US-related Native American tribes.)

-The first part of the Native American collection was brought together in the 1920s and 1930s by Wendell T. Bush (1866-1941), a Columbia philosophy professor interested in global religions and rituals, who encouraged students to learn directly from the objects in his care.
-After his death, the collection was stewarded by the Department of Religion, put on display (first in Low Library, then in Kent Hall), and had a curator oversee it and add objects over time to enhance its use as a study collection.
-In the early 1980s, the collection was accessioned into Art Properties and gradually objects were transferred to the department for preservation and continued access for education and research.
-The Bush collection includes objects from East Asia and other parts of the globe, but it is predominantly a Native American collection.
+The second part of the Native American collection was brought together in the 1920s and 1930s by Wendell T. Bush (1866-1941), a Columbia philosophy professor interested in global religions and rituals, who encouraged students to learn directly from the objects in his care.
+In 1935 he donated his collection to Columbia so other faculty could teach from it.
+Six years later, just after he died, Columbia opened up the Bush Collection of Religion and Culture in Low Library, where faculty in the Department of Religion were hired as curators to teach from and look after the museum-like display of this collection.
+In the 1960s, the collection moved to Kent Hall, where it continued to be overseen by the Department of Religion, and in the 1980s the collection was accessioned into Art Properties for preservation and to provide continued access for education and research.
+The Bush collection includes objects from East Asia and other parts of the world, but it is predominantly a Native American collection with the majority of cultural belongings associated with Plains Indian and Southwestern tribes.

-The second part was acquired in 1997 when 63 Native American works of art, predominantly ceramics and textiles, were approved by the Provost-appointed Committee on Art Properties as a gift-in-kind from husband and wife Columbia alum Stanley B. Stein and Caroline Stein.
+The third part was acquired in 1997 when sixty-three Native American works of art, predominantly ceramics and textiles affiliated with American Indian tribes of the Southwest, were approved by the Provost-appointed Committee on Art Properties as a gift-in-kind from husband and wife Columbia alum Stanley B. Stein and Caroline Stein.
 The Stein gift also included 45 photogravures by Edward Curtis from his multi-volume book and portfolio series The North American Indian (1907-1930), a complete set of which is available for consultation in the Rare Book and Manuscript Library (B302.82 C942 13V Folio & F-Flat).

 NAGPRA & Art Properties